MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-notifications.md

 There are two types of notifications:

 - **Toast notifications:** A toast notification or floating notification is a notification message type where you receive information in a dialog, which disappears after a stipulated time.
-This type of notifications appear for conversation (work item) assignments, conversation escalations, and conversation transfer scenarios.
+This type of notification appears for conversation (work item) assignments, conversation escalations, and conversation transfer scenarios.

 - **Alert notifications:** An alert notification is a type of notification where a dialog appears with actionable buttons.
 When you select the **Accept** button, a screen pops up with the customer summary details.
 You need to take an action within the stipulated time and the notification disappears when the time is up.